7 biggest mistakes when moving to Spain

 Not obtaining necessary visas while in the home country.

-You can apply for residence rights in Spain after getting into the country while using a non-lucrative visa like the golden visa or student visa.
+You can apply for residence rights in Spain after getting into the country while using a non-lucrative visa like the golden visa, student visa or work visa.
 To avoid any issues, it’s important to ensure you have the correct paperwork and documentation before getting to Spain.

 The documents required to get to Spain are acquired in the home country.
 Most foreigners who wait until they are in Spain before acquiring residence are usually sent back home to apply for such before they can proceed.